Qianlong Emperor

+The fourth and favourite son of the Yongzheng Emperor, Qianlong ascended the throne in 1735.
+A highly ambitious military leader, he led a series of campaigns into Inner Asia, Burma, Nepal and Vietnam and suppressed rebellions in Jinchuan and Taiwan.
+The most significant of his campaigns were directed against the Dzungars, bringing Xinjiang under Qing rule.
+During his lifetime, he was given the deified title Emperor Manjushri by the Qing's Tibetan subjects.
+Domestically, Qianlong was a major patron of the arts as well as a prolific writer.
+He sponsored the compilation of the Siku Quanshu (Complete Library of the Four Treasuries), the largest collection ever made of Chinese history, while also overseeing extensive literary inquisitions that led to the suppression of some 3,100 works.

+In 1796, Qianlong abdicated after 60 years on the throne out of respect towards his grandfather, the Kangxi Emperor, who ruled for 61 years, so as to avoid usurping him as the longest-reigning Qing emperor.
+He was succeeded by his son, who ascended the throne as the Jiaqing Emperor but ruled only in name as Qianlong held on to power as Emperor Emeritus until his death in 1799 at the age of 87.

-As a capable and cultured ruler inheriting a thriving empire, during his long reign, the Qing Empire reached its most splendid and prosperous era, boasting the largest population and economy in the world.
-As a military leader, he led military campaigns expanding the dynastic territory to the largest extent by conquering and sometimes destroying Central Asian kingdoms.
-This turned around in his late years: the Qing empire began to decline with corruption and wastefulness in his court and a stagnating civil society.
+Qianlong oversaw the High Qing era, which marked the height of the dynasty's power, influence, and prosperity.
+During his long reign, the empire had the largest population and economy in the world and reached its greatest territorial extent.
+At the same time, years of exhaustive campaigns severely weakened the Qing military, which coupled with endemic corruption, wastefulness in his court and a stagnating civil society, ushered the gradual decline and ultimate demise of the Qing empire.

 Early years

 Hongli was the fourth son of the Yongzheng Emperor and was born to Noble Consort Xi.
 Hongli was adored by both his grandfather, the Kangxi Emperor, and his father, the Yongzheng Emperor.
 Some historians argue that the main reason why the Kangxi Emperor appointed the Yongzheng Emperor as his successor was because Hongli was his favorite grandson.
-He felt that Hongli's mannerisms were very similar to his own.
-As a teenager, Hongli was capable in martial arts and possessed literary ability.

 After his father's enthronement in 1722, Hongli was made a qinwang (first-rank prince) under the title "Prince Bao of the First Rank" (和碩寶親王 (Héshuò Bǎo Qīnwáng)).
 Like his many uncles, Hongli entered into a battle of succession with his elder half-brother Hongshi, who had the support of a large faction of officials in the imperial court as well as Yunsi, Prince Lian.
 For many years, the Yongzheng Emperor did not designate any of his sons as the crown prince, but many officials speculated that he favoured Hongli.
-Hongli went on inspection trips to the south, and was known to be an able negotiator and enforcer.
+Hongli went on inspection trips to the south and was an able negotiator and enforcer.
 He was also appointed as the chief regent on occasions when his father was away from the capital.